 We are in its second year as a Republic.
 The constituent assembly has written and voted to accept the new constitution, and president Alcide de Gasperi has formed a new government.

 Fleming was not only a Nobel prize-winning scientific mind, but he also had a real appreciation of art.
-Quite a capable artist himself, having a watercolour hung by the Royal Society of British Water Colour Artists, Fleming also experimented in the lab with pigment-producing microbes.
+Quite a capable artist himself, having a watercolor hung by the Royal Society of British Water Colour Artists, Fleming also experimented in the lab with pigment-producing microbes.

 AVIDIN’s discovery came from the observation of dramatic biotin deficiency (Vitamin H, B7, or Co-enzyme R) in chicks fed a raw egg-white diet1.
 The conclusion made was that this ‘egg-white injury’ resulted from a component in the egg-white withholding Biotin from the chicks, a finding since repeated in organisms ranging from ants to rats2.